Agencies Responsible for regulating drones in the Republic of Cuba

 Here are the most important rules to know for flying a drone in Cuba:

-To legally fly an unmanned aerial system in Cuba, you must first complete a lengthy approval process that requires at least five separate authorizations.
+To legally fly an unmanned aerial system in Cuba, you must complete a lengthy approval process requiring at least five separate authorizations.

 This documentation is required from the following institutions: